Atlantic57/style-manual/style/twig.md

 TimberTerm();
 ```

+The above is not an exhaustive list, they are just the most common.

 For other uses, set variables in PHP.
-To minimize files, it is OK to set variables for various post types all within single.php, just use a `switch` statement to specifify what variables work on which post types.
+To minimize files, it is OK to set variables for various post types all within `single.php`, just use a `switch` statement to specifify what variables work on which post types.